A Portland College is Making April ‘Whiteness History Month’

 “Whiteness originates racism,” the outline says, noting the campus’s own research has shown whiteness is “embedded in the overall college climate.”

-By implementing Whiteness History Month, organisers hope to “create a nationally renowned culture for diversity, equity, and inclusion.”
+By implementing Whiteness History Month, organizers hope to “create a nationally renowned culture for diversity, equity, and inclusion.”

 As progressive as it sounds, not everyone is pleased about the endeavor, with one conservative news agency dubbing it “Hate Whitey Month” and another outlet describing it as “whiteness shaming.”